Subscribe for Real-World Readiness

 Though somewhat more expensive, solar panels make great alternatives for generators, especially if you live in hotter regions.

-Generators are the most economical between these two backup power options even though they require regular testing to stay in proper working condition.
+Generators are the most economical of these two backup power options, even though they require regular testing to stay in proper working condition.
 What’s more, even with solar panels, you might still need a generator.

 9. Garbage